mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 22:51

 Usually, there is always some attachment.
 [People say,] “Zazen is for the sake having the experience of enlightenment.”
-Any kind of book says it in that way.
-“Do zazen so you can attain enlightenment.”
+Any kind of book says it in that way: “Do zazen so you can attain enlightenment.”
 Or, “Zazen makes you strong.”
 Or, “Zazen makes you happy.”
 Et cetera.
 [They] always say so.
 “By the regulation of the body and regulation of the breath, you can preserve physical and mental health.”
 That is [that] zazen is seen as a means.

 But in *shikantaza*, there is no sense which is called *for the sake of*.
 “If you do zazen, you will be healthy, mentally, psychologically, or physically” – nothing to say.
 All you have to do is practice samadhi, through the regulation of the body, through the regulation of the breath.
 And then at that time, there must be the practice of egolessness, based on no design on having any reward.
 So that’s why finally there is something left, which is called actual practice, activity.
 That’s all.

-This is *shikantaza*. *Shikan* *taza*. *[He writes it on the board.]* That is really Buddha’s zazen – as a religion.
+This is *shikantaza*. *Shikan*-*taza*. *[He writes it on the board.]* That is really Buddha’s zazen – as a religion.
 Not philosophical, not psychological.
 That shikantaza is Buddha’s zazen, religious zazen.

 *Taza* is just to hit right in the middle of the head of zazen.
 Completely beyond whether you can know or you can’t know, you have to hit it.
 That is just to practice. *Taza* is just *doing*. *Actually you have to do it*, right now, right here.